15 Best Things to Do in Bryce Canyon National Park

 Distance (Roundtrip): 1.8 miles / 2.9 km

-That said, many visitors who hike the Queen’s Garden Trail connect the trail with the Navajo Loop and Rim Trail to create a one-way loop.
-However, I strongly recommend against connecting the Queen’s Garden Trail and Navajo Loop for reasons that I go into longer detail about in my separate article.
+All that aside, many visitors who hike the Queen’s Garden Trail opt to connect it with the Navajo Loop and the Rim Trail to create a one-way loop.
+However, I strongly recommend against connecting the Queen’s Garden Trail and Navajo Loop, for reasons that I go into in greater detail in my separate article linked below.

 Read My Separate Post: Queen’s Garden Trail